adam017777-cell/course-companion/README.md

 nodemon app.js
 ```

-The server will print the local URL, typically `http://localhost:3000`.
+The server will print the local URL: `http://localhost:3000`.